… and it turned out better than expected.

 So, I melted the soap base, mixed in all of my powder ingredients with a whisker and poured the black mixture into silicone muffin moulds.
 I figured why buy an actual soap mould, when these would do just fine and it’s not like I was mixing in highly dangerous chemicals.
 Everything was quite easy to wash off with hot water afterwards, since the soap just melted away, so I didn’t make too much of a mess in the kitchen either.

 I was left with 7 black hearts, which cooled off and hardened fairly quickly.
-That’s quite a lot of soap, since soap bars tend to last longer than liquid soaps, so I think we’re good for the next 2 years (my boyfriend likes them too).
+That’s quite a lot of soap, since soap bars tend to last longer than liquid soaps, so I think we’re good for the next couple of months (my boyfriend likes them too).
 The whole experiment was super fast and quite fun.
 The soap seems to do what I wanted it to do (I waited a few weeks before posting this), so I think I’ll just permanently switch to this.
 It’s fast and easy to make a huge amount, involves less plastic packaging, custom ingredients, it’s more sustainable and dare I say even cheaper in the long run, and it will come in handy for my less waste approach to travelling too, so what’s not to like?

 Let me know in the comments if you’ve ever made your own soap. 🙂